-Helen’s father’s family origin traced back to Swiss ancestor Casper Keller.
-According to reports one of Helen’s Swiss ancestors had been the first teacher for the deaf in Zurich.
-Helen had mentioned this coincidence in her first autobiography, stating “that there is no king who has not had a slave among his ancestors, and no slave who has not had a king among his”.
+Helen’s paternal ancestry was traced to a Swiss named Casper Keller.
+According to reports, one of Helen’s Swiss ancestors had served as the first teacher for the deaf in Zurich.
+Helen would later mention this coincidence in her first autobiography, stating “that there is no king who has not had a slave among his ancestors, and no slave who has not had a king among his.”

-Anne Sullivan started teaching Helen by arriving at Helen’s home in March 1887.
-Anne initially taught Helen how to communicate by spelling words through her hands.
-Anne gave a clear picture of all the words and Helen learnt the symbolic ideas of water, mug and all other things.
-Keller had a protruding left eye which we get to know from most of her profile photographs.
-Both of Keller’s eyes were replaced when she turned into an adult, with glass replicas.
+Anne Sullivan started teaching Helen after arriving at Helen’s home on March 1887.
+Anne initially taught Helen how to communicate through hand signs.
+Keller had a protruding left eye, due to which she was usually photographed in profile.
+Both of Keller’s eyes were replaced with glass replicas when she turned into an adult.

 Keller recruited Polly Thompson to keep her house.
-Thompson was a young Scottish woman who had no prior experience dealing with deaf or blind people but she managed well and became a secretary to Helen.
-Polly always accompanied Helen and became a constant companion in the later years.
+Thompson was a young Scottish woman who had no prior experience dealing with deaf or blind people, but she managed well and became a secretary to Helen.
+Polly always accompanied Helen and became a constant companion in her later years.

-Helen Keller became a world renowned writer and a magnificent orator.
+Helen Keller became a world-renowned writer and a magnificent orator.
 She is remembered even today for her tremendous efforts and contributions in advocating the cause of people with disabilities and many other social causes.
-Helen was outright in rejecting Woodrow Wilson’s policies as she was a notable radical socialist.
-Helen played an integral role in promoting birth control, suffrage and was a pacifist in ideas.
+Helen was outright in rejecting Woodrow Wilson’s policies.
+Helen played an integral role in promoting birth control and suffrage and was a pacifist all her life.

-Together Helen and Sullivan visited Japan where Helen became a favourite of the Japanese people.
-During her travels and political visits Keller met several American Presidents from Grover Cleveland to Lyndon B. Johnson and became friends with many famous individuals like Alexander Graham Bell, Charlie Chaplin and Mark Twain.
+Helen and Sullivan visited Japan where Helen became a favorite among the Japanese people.
+During her travels and political visits, Keller met several American presidents from Grover Cleveland to Lyndon B. Johnson.
+She also became friends with many famous individuals like Alexander Graham Bell, Charlie Chaplin, and Mark Twain.

 Final Years and Death